Adoptions fairs are fun! You get to snuggle dogs, shmooze with attractive strangers, clean up pee and hand out paperwork, what’s not to love?

 Tear down to-dos:

 Thank you so much for Volunteering with us.
-Before you go – no matter what time that’s at, please sign out!
+Before you go – no matter what time that’s at, please sign out by letting us know you’re off!
 See you next time 🙂

 Please remember that it is a privilege for DWB to hold fairs at these locations and it’s our responsibility to treat the space with respect.
 As a DWB volunteer we are counting on you to help us present DWB to our hosts, and our clients as an inclusive, friendly and welcoming organization.
 We are very grateful for your help and hope that you continue to be part of the DWB team.